Nick Holz

-Nick Holz (born March 26, 1984) is an American professional football coach and former player who is the offensive coordinator for the Tennessee Titans of the National Football League (NFL).
-He played college football for the Colorado Buffaloes and has previously been a coach with the Nebraska Cornhuskers, Stanford Cardinal, Oakland / Las Vegas Raiders, UNLV Rebels, and Jacksonville Jaguars.
+Nick Holz (born March 26, 1984) is an American professional football coach and former player who is the pass game coordinator for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Colorado Buffaloes and has previously been a coach with the Nebraska Cornhuskers, Stanford Cardinal, Oakland Raiders, UNLV Rebels, Jacksonville Jaguars, and Tennessee Titans.

 Early life

 Holz was born on March 26, 1984, in Walnut Creek, California.
 He grew up in Danville, California, and attended De La Salle High School in Concord, where he was teammates with Maurice Jones-Drew and Brian Callahan.
 Holz played football as a wide receiver at De La Salle and was named the team's Most Inspirational Player as a senior, helping them win the state championship while having 10 receptions for 93 yards.

 Holz was a walk-on with the Colorado Buffaloes.
-He redshirted in 2002, saw no action in 2003, and then became the team's starting holder in 2004, a position Holz stayed in for his final three years.
+He redshirted in 2002 and saw no action in 2003 before becoming the team's starting holder in 2004, a position Holz stayed in for his final three years.
 Holz became known as the holder for Mason Crosby for three years and was the first three-year holder at Colorado in 20 years.
-He caught his only three career passes for 29 yards in 2006 and won The Regiment Award for being the Colorado player with the "greatest contribution with the least recognition."
+Holz caught his only three career passes for 29 yards in 2006 and won The Regiment Award for being the Colorado player with the "greatest contribution with the least recognition."

 Coaching career

+Early career

 After having graduated from Colorado following the 2006 season, Holz joined the Nebraska Cornhuskers in 2007 as a video intern and offensive quality control coach, having a connection to head coach Bill Callahan, whose son Holz was teammates with back in high school.

-The following year, he became an offensive and operations assistant with the Stanford Cardinal; Holz was also an assistant quarterbacks coach, working with Andrew Luck.
+In 2008, Holz became an offensive and operations assistant with the Stanford Cardinal, and was also an assistant quarterbacks coach.

+Oakland / Las Vegas Raiders

 After four years at Stanford, Holz became an offensive assistant with the Oakland Raiders (later Las Vegas Raiders) of the National Football League (NFL) in 2012.
 He was able to coach his high school teammate Maurice Jones-Drew in the 2014 season.
 Holz was one of only two assistant coaches retained in 2015 and became offensive quality control coach.
 He became the assistant wide receivers coach in 2017, returned to offensive quality control coach in 2018, and became assistant wide receivers coach a second time in 2021.

+UNLV Rebels

+On February 23, 2022, Holz was hired to be the offensive coordinator for the UNLV Rebels.

+Jacksonville Jaguars

-In 2022, Holz was hired as offensive coordinator of the UNLV Rebels.
-He returned to the NFL in 2023 when he was hired as passing game coordinator of the Jacksonville Jaguars, replacing Jim Bob Cooter.
-On February 5, 2024, Holz was hired as offensive coordinator for the Tennessee Titans.
+On February 22, 2023, Holz was hired to be the passing game coordinator for the Jacksonville Jaguars, replacing Jim Bob Cooter.

+Tennessee Titans

+On February 5, 2024, Holz was hired as the offensive coordinator for the Tennessee Titans.
+On January 22, 2026, it was announced that Holz would not be retained under new head coach Robert Saleh.

+Las Vegas Raiders (second stint)

+On February 27, 2026, Holz was hired as the Las Vegas Raiders' passing game coordinator under new head coach Klint Kubiak.